PATIENT ADVOCACY / DIABETIC MACULAR EDEMA

 In some people with diabetic retinopathy, blood vessels may swell and leak fluid.
 In other people, abnormal new blood vessels grow on the surface of the retina.
 The retina is the light-sensitive tissue at the back of the eye.
 A healthy retina is necessary for good vision.
 When fluid leaks into the center of the macula, the part of the eye where sharp, straight-ahead vision occurs, the fluid makes the macula swell, blurring vision.
 This condition is called macular edema.
 It can occur at any stage of diabetic retinopathy, although it is more likely to occur as the disease progresses.

 ILUVIEN, the Company's most recent approved product, is licensed to Alimera Sciences, Inc (Alimera).
 ILUVIEN in an injectable, non-erodible, intravitreal implant for the treatment of diabetic macular edema (DME) and releases the drug fluocinolone acetonide (FA) for periods up to 36 months.
-ILUVIEN has recently received marketing authorization for chronic DME considered insufficiently responsive to available therapies in the U.K., Austria, France, Germany, Portugal and Spain following a positive review under the Decentralized Procedure.
-Marketing authorization in Italy is anticipated in the coming months.
-Alimera has reported that it expects ILUVIEN to be the first sustained-release pharmaceutical in the EU to treat DME.
-Alimera has estimated that within these seven countries, 1.2 million people suffer from DME.
+ILUVIEN has FDA approval in the US and received marketing authorization for chronic DME considered insufficiently responsive to available therapies in 17 EU countries.